watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 To enable linting rules specific to this project on your IDE or Code Editor run `npm install` from the root project directory.

-It is recommended you follow the same pattern and add your service-desk-specific files to the [./src/](./src/) folder as well.
+It is recommended you follow the same pattern and add your service-desk-specific files to the [./src/](./src/) directory as well.
 All the code is heavily commented via JSDoc and contains TypeScript type definitions for all properties passed to functions.

 ### Documentation